angerangel/rebolide/README.txt

 and it's just 1.5MB!!!
 Go to www.rebol.com and download it

--How does rebolide work?
+-How does RebolIDE work?

-Launch rebolide.r script by rebol
+Just download and launch rebolide.r

 Contact:
 maxint@tiscali.it